 The options for hostels in Melbourne were overwhelming so I asked a friend for her recommendations.
 She gave me two and I decide to try them both while in Melbs.
 First up was Flinders.

-The best thing about this hostel that I haven’t seen anywhere else was the amount of free food.
-Specifically, in the morning they had make your own pancakes and toast with many spread options and free pasta and rice was also available all day.
+The best thing about this hostel that I haven’t seen anywhere else was the amount of free food on offer daily.
+Specifically, in the morning they had make your own pancakes and toast with many spread options and free pasta and rice was available all day.
 That was a really nice perk for staying here.

 I was in a four person female dorm.
-The space was fine, but my roommates were all varying levels of sick so I wanted to get out of there as quickly as I could.
-There was a bar below the hostel with happy hour and drink specials/events pretty much every day.
-Downstairs there was a lovely coffee shop that hostel guests also received discounts.
-The location was very central and close to Flinder’s Station.
+The space was fine, but my roommates were all varying levels of illness so I wanted to get out of there as quickly as I could.
+There was a bar below the hostel on the second floor with happy hour and drink specials/events pretty much every day.
+Downstairs there was a lovely coffee shop that hostel guests received discounts here.
+The hostel’s location was very central and close to Flinder’s Station.
 If you are looking for a hostel in Melbourne this is a great option.

-The second hostel stop was United Backpackers, but only for a night.
-United Backpackers is the highest rated Melb hostel on HostelWorld and as a result has limited bookings.
+The second hostel stop was United Backpackers, but I was only here for a night.
+United Backpackers is the highest rated hostel in Melbourne on HostelWorld and as a result has limited availability for bookings.
 I decided to check it out for a night for the experience, but I already knew I wanted to go back to the hotel I stayed at just for some extra comfort.

 This location was even better than Flinders and when comparing the two properties there are drastic differences.
 Reception at United is on the first floor right when you walk in.
-The workers were all very friendly and helpful and the music playing contributed to the vibe (think 2000s summer hits – like Ocean Avenue).
-Everything else was upstairs and separated so not the huge open floor plan like at Flinders.
-They also had free pancakes in the morning, but it was more limited; someone made them for you and you only got two at a time, though I’m sure you could go up for seconds I just didn’t – different from the unlimited make your own at Flinders.
-The bar was in the basement and had a kind of grungy basement feeling, which went well with Melbourne’s whole vibe.
+The workers were all very friendly and helpful and the music playing contributed to the vibe (think 2000s summer hits – like Ocean Avenue by Yellowcard).
+Everything else was upstairs and separated so it was not the huge open floor plan like at Flinders.
+They also had free pancakes in the morning, but it was more limited; someone made them for you and you only got two at a time, though I’m sure you could go up for seconds if you wanted to, I just didn’t – different from the unlimited make your own at Flinders.
+The bar was in the basement and had a kind of grungy, house party feeling, which went well with Melbourne’s whole vibe.
 I heard Flinders had over 400 people staying there at one time and this was definitely a fraction of that.

-I was only here the one night so I didn’t have the opportunity to really be social with anyone outside my room, but it did seem like people were close.
+I was only here the one night so I didn’t have the opportunity to really be social with anyone outside of my roommates, but it did seem like people were close and social.
 I really liked this location and overall atmosphere here.
-This hostel is more likely to be sold out/limited capacity so book sooner if you want to stay here.
+This hostel is more likely to be sold out/limited capacity so book sooner rather than later if you want to stay here.